 So in a moment, as Paul would say, we'll look at the rest of the news.

-Hey Art, I was watching CNN news yesterday, heard the Chicago O'Hare report citing by United Airlines pilots and mechanics.
+I was watching CNN News yesterday, heard the Chicago O'Hare report sighting by United Airlines pilots and mechanics.

 She made such a mockery of the story by mixing it in with loony tunes like animations, other stories, and with a disbelieving tone of voice as if it were an everyday prank-like story.

-So, I guess the government has put a disinformation notice to the news media about this story that it happened in November 7th of 2006.
+So, I guess the government has put a disinformation notice to the news media about this story that had happened in November 7th of 2006.

 Maybe a lot of that going on.